 The former abbot of Tawang Monastery, a local Monpa, has also called on SUMAA to stop the protests and called on the people to come together to plan for legal action against SUMAA in case of their failure to comply with their requests.

-After an escape from Tibet into India in 2001, he enrolled in Sera Je for further Buddhist philosophical studies in 2004.
-He completed his bachelors in Sarah Institute in 2008.
-In 2009 he became an editor at the Department of Religion and Culture, CTA and edited three volumes Continue reading “A brief critique on MP Tenpa Yarphel”
+After an escape from Tibet into India, he joined Sera Je monastery in 2004 for Buddhist philosophical studies.
+In 2008, he joined Sarah Institute for Higher Tibetan Studies and graduated with a Bachelor degree.
+He was as an editor at the Department of Religion and Culture, CTA and edited three volumes Continue reading “A brief critique on MP Tenpa Yarphel”

 Acharya Yeshi Phuntsok is also a teacher turned Politician.
 He worked as an academic administrator and Tibetan language teacher at TCV Suja from 1992-1996.
 His strength is he can communicate better in Hindi than English.
 Continue reading “A brief critique on Deputy Speaker Acharya Yeshi Phuntsok”